Vilna Gaon: Commemoration

 Synagogues have been established in the name of the Vilna Gaon, particularly in the Shaarei Chesed neighborhood in Jerusalem.
 In addition, Yeshivat HaGra (now Kollel Avrechim) in Haifa, Yeshivat Aderet Eliyahu and Kehillat Aderet Eliyahu in the Old City of Jerusalem were founded in his name, aiming to follow his path.

-Portraits of the Vilna Gaon began to be published as lithographs between the years 1821–1825.
+Portraits of the Vilna Gaon began to be published as lithographs between 1821 and 1825.
 The original artist was the head of the lithographic department at the University of Vilna, the Lithuanian-Polish artist Joseph Hilary Globzicki.

-In 1999, the Government of Israel requested to bring the Vilna Gaon’s remains to Israel, but the request was denied by the Lithuanian government, partly due to the opposition of the Jewish community there.
+In 1999, the Government of Israel requested to bring the Vilna Gaon's remains to Israel, but the request was denied by the Lithuanian government, partly due to the opposition of the Jewish community there.

-The year 2020, marking the 300th anniversary of the Gaon’s birth, was declared by the Lithuanian Parliament as the Year of the Vilna Gaon and the Year of Jewish History.
+The year 2020, marking the 300th anniversary of the Gaon's birth, was declared by the Lithuanian Parliament the Year of the Vilna Gaon and the Year of Jewish History.
 In the same year, the Vilna Gaon Museum of Jewish History in Lithuania was named in his honor.

-The HaGra Institute for the publication of his writings

-In the 1990s, the HaGra World Institute was established in Bnei Brak (Israel) and New York (United States) to print his books and writings with innovations and explanations of his teachings, as well as the publication of the writings of his HaGra students and their yeshivas, led by the descendants of Rabbi Yerucham Fishel Pepper, the brothers Rabbi Nehemiah Pepper and Rabbi Shmuel Yaakov Pepper.